slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Everything that is not a law of nature is just a shared belief.
 Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - News are the first draft of History.
-- chef invents based on ingredents, cook follows a recipe. an artist normally is an egocentric, free and creative person.
-> *'Every new medium transforms the nature of human thought.
-In the long run, history is the story of information becoming aware of itself.' -- James Gleick*
 -->